catarina-57502/computacao-nuvem-project/README.md

 ### To use the services API

-Export the EXTERNAL-ip of the NGINX ingress controller in a variable:
+Export the EXTERNAL-IP of the NGINX ingress controller in a variable:

 ```
 export NGINX_INGRESS_IP=$(kubectl get service nginx-ingress-ingress-nginx-controller -ojson | jq -r '.status.loadBalancer.ingress[].ip')